GallowayLabMIT/protocols/docs/protocols/protein_production/protein_expression.rst

     - **BL21-RIL** : A strain with extra copies of certain tRNAs, in order to correct for the rarity of some codons in *E. coli*.
 This can be helpful in upping protein titers, especially when expressing some mammalian proteins.
+    - **Rosetta2  (DE3)** : A strain with integrated T7 polymerase, plus extra tRNAs and
+      other modifications that make it ideal for protein expression.

 1. In the morning, start a **5 mL** culture of your strain, in LB/antibiotic media.
 2. Prepare :ref:`TB media <tb_media>` in Erlenmeyer flasks.
 For proper aeration,